Avatar for Philip LaPorte

 mathematics phd candidate, uc berkeley

 I am a fourth-year graduate student at UC Berkeley, co-advised by Steven Evans and Martin Nowak (Harvard).
-I am interested in the mathematics of social behavior, especially evolutionary game theory.
+I am interested in the mathematics of social behavior, especially game theory and evolutionary game theory.
 Recently I have been working on stochastic games and direct reciprocity.
 I am very grateful to be supported by an NSF Graduate Research Fellowship and a Simons Dissertation Fellowship.
 As an undergraduate, I studied math at Harvard with interests in geometry and topology.

 publications